 Shell Spring

-Keep an eye on Shell Spring as you walk by it.
+Keep an eye on Shell Geyser as you walk by it.
 You will see the water start to drain and then it starts bubbling up.
 For a small thermal feature, it is really fun to watch.

 At times Shell Spring can erupt 5 to 8 feet high.